Children’s Tax Exempt Plan

 Are there any charges?

 As with any investment, there are costs in managing the plan on your child’s behalf.
-These include an annual management charge and a monthly administration charge which are deducted from the value of their plan.
+These are deducted from the value of your plan.

 Where is the money invested?